shuttle1987/pyidw/README.md

-> # **Please Note:** This library was created as a thesis project and it is no longer maintained by its author.

 # All in one IDW package for python

+This is a fork of this library: https://github.com/yahyatamim/pyidw since that library is no longer maintained.

 > **This is an example map created using the pyidw library.**
 > ![idw interpolated map using pyidw](https://github.com/yahyatamim/pyidw/blob/master/images/output_map.png?raw=true)